 The truth is that depending on where you are in your journey of finding the best hosting plan for your website or blog it is important to consider some key elements.

-Many people struggle with finding the right hosting partner for their business because they make the final purchase for all the wrong reasons.
+Many people struggle with finding the right hosting partner for their business.
+This is because they make the final purchase for all the wrong reasons.

-They may have bought it because their friends use the same company or it suited their budget or it was an impulse buy as the web host had a sale.
+They may have bought it because their friends use the same company.
+Maybe, it suited their budget or it was an impulse buy as the web host had a sale.

 I can assure you that those are not the right reasons for choosing the perfect website host.
 There are far more must-haves to consider before clicking the buy now button.

-In this post, I’m going to spend some time with you looking at what exactly is web hosting, why it is important and the steps you need to take to choose the right one for your needs.
+In this post, I’m going to spend some time with you looking at what exactly is web hosting.
+Also, why it is important and the steps you need to take to choose the right one for your needs.

 What is website hosting anyway